Skip to main content

 StateDescription

-PENDING_APPROVALAwaiting manual approval per policy
+PENDING_AUTHORIZATIONAwaiting manual approval per policy

-APPROVEDApproved, transitioning to signing
+APPROVEDAuthorization granted, transitioning to signing

-SIGNING_REQUESTEDReady for external Dilithium3 signature
+PENDING_SIGNATUREReady for external post-quantum signature

 SIGNEDSignature received and verified